aku-axelor/RESTEasy_Tutorial/README.md

-This repositry includes basic CRUD operation using RESTEasy.
+This repositry is all about using  RESTEasy Api.